Matan ibn Uthman Al Somali: Family

 Garad Matan serving as a military general under the Adal Sultanate had a close and personal relationship with the Imam.
 Garad Matan was married to the sister of the Imam, Her name was Fardawsa.
 This shaped a close relationship with Imam Ahmed.
-Garad Matan also had a brother by the name Ali Garad who also particapated in the conquests of Abyssinia, notably praised for braverly fighting in Shimbre Kura.
+Garad Matan also had a brother by the name Ali Garad who also participated in the conquests of Abyssinia, notably praised for braverly fighting in Shimbre Kura.

 The Tribe of Girri who came up.
 Their chieftain was Garad Matan ibn Uthman, the Somali.
 They showed off their weaponry and armour, paraded their horses and had their bows slung sash-like over their shoulders as they met the imam face to face.
 He commanded them then to go ahead to a place called "Sim".
 Their chieftain Matan had brought with him his wife, Fardawsa, the sister of the imam Ahmad.
 And he set out ahead, he and his army.

 Military campaigns

 Garad Matan, a talented horseman, commanded the Somali Adalite Division in combat.
 The Geri Koombe created a great big army of knights, horsemen, and foot warriors totaling 3,000 men, who were accompanied by their brethren clans Harti Koombe, Jairan Koombe, and Harla Koombe, all of whom were Darod.

 The Imam then attached a crimson banner to a spear and gave it to his brother-in-law Garad Matan Bin Uthman ibn Khalid, their captain, knight, and the most daring, bravest of them all.
 There were 110 knights and 3,000 troops, as well as the Somali tribes of Harti Koombe, Jairan Koombe, and Mazra Koombe, all of whom rallied to him.Like previously mentioned Garaad Matan led key battles for the Adal sultanate, also famously leading the Somali Adalite Division.
 The Imam gathered all the Somali tribes and made them one unit entrusting the unit to his Brother In law Garad Matan.

-The tribe of the Somalis said, "it was the tribe of Harla?" that gave us away; while the tribe of Harla said, 'it was the Somali tribe that gave us away The imam split his forces into three divisions: all the Somalis were in one division whose command he entrusted to Matan.Then he [the imam] tied a red standard to a spear and entrusted it to his brother-in-law Mattan bin 'Utman bin Kaled, the Somali, their chieftain, their knight, and the most courageous, the bravest of them all.
+The tribe of the Somalis said, "it was the tribe of Harla?" that gave us away; while the tribe of Harla said, 'it was the Somali tribe that gave us away The imam split his forces into three divisions: all the Somalis were in one division whose command he entrusted to Matan.
+Then he [the imam] tied a red standard to a spear and entrusted it to his brother-in-law Mattan bin 'Utman bin Kaled, the Somali, their chieftain, their knight, and the most courageous, the bravest of them all.
 There rallied to him one-hundred-and-ten knights and three-thousand infantry, along with the tribe of Harti, ' the tribe of Jairan and the tribe of Mazra, all of whom were Somalis.